+An applicant is classified as a transfer applicant once he/she has enrolled in a college or university after earning a high school diploma or secondary school certificate, or successfully completing a General Educational Development (GED) test.
+Applicants who have earned less than 12 semester or 16 guarter college-level credits must also submit high school transcripts and SAT or ACT scores.
 An applicant for transfer admission from another university or college must submit all required information, based on the transfer applicant's situation.
 In some instances, the Dean of Students of the institution from which the applicant is transferring may be requested to submit a confidential report on the applicant's conduct.
-To be admitted as a transfer student, the applicant must have completed at least 12 semester hours of college credit and achieved at least a 2.0 cumulative GPA, on a 4.0 scale, at the college(s) attended.
+To be admitted as a transfer student, the applicant must have achieved at least a 2.0 cumulative GPA, on a 4.0 scale, at the college(s) attended.
 Applicants who do not meet the cumulative GPA requirement may enroll as non-matriculated students.
 These students may subsequently apply for matriculated student status after earning a minimum of 18 credits in degree courses with a cumulative GPA of at least 2.0 on a 4.0 scale at the University of the Virgin Islands.
-The credits earned as a non-matriculated student must include the general education requirements in English and the general education mathematics and science credits required by the degree the student intends to pursue.
-Applicants with fewer than 12 semester hours of college credit must submit all high school and college transcripts.
+The credits earned as a non-matriculated student must include the general education requirements, if applicable, in English and the general education mathematics and science credits required by the degree the student intends to pursue.
 Admitted applicants who transfer fewer than 24 credits must complete required Freshman Year courses.
-Persons admitted as transfer students required to take placement tests will be so informed and notified when to appear for the tests.
+Persons admitted as transfer students required to take placement tests will be so informed and notified when the tests are given.

-Applicants seeking admission with advanced or transfer standing must have official transcripts of all the previous college or university coursework mailed directly to the Admissions Office from EACH college or university previously attended.

-Admitted applicants from British-oriented educational systems, who receive "pass" or above in GCE Advanced (A- level) Examinations or Caribbean Advanced Proficiency Examination (CAPE) scores of one to five may receive credit toward advance standing.
-A certified copy of the A- level or CAPE certificate bearing the official stamp of the high school attended or the signature of the principal must be submitted in order to receive credit.
+Applicants seeking admission with advanced or transfer standing must have official transcripts of all previous college or university coursework mailed directly to the Office for Undergraduate Recruitment and Admissions from EACH college or university previously attended.
+Failure to disclose each college or university attended may result in the student's admission to the University of the Virgin Islands being rescinded.
+If it is discovered, after a student has enrolled in the university, that he/she withheld prior college information or applied as a freshman when he/she should have applied as a transfer student, disciplinary action may be taken up to and including dismissal.
+Admitted applicants from British-oriented educational systems, who receive "pass" or above in GCE Advanced (A-Level) Examinations may receive transfer credit.
+Transfer credit is also assigned to Caribbean Advanced Proficiency Examinations (CAPE), depending on the minimum required score in each subject as determined by the university.
+(Refer to the CAPE equivalency table, which can be found under the Additional Preparation and Testing section of this catalog).
+A certified copy of the A-level or CAPE certificate bearing the official stamp of the high school attended or the signature of the principal must be submitted in order to receive credit.